smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 2 - The First Stones.md

 The path climbed through olive groves into bare mountain.
 Daedalus's fingers found the compass in his pocket as Sisyphus rode alongside.

-"Tell me about these quarries," Sisyphus said.
+"Tell me about these quarries."
+Sisyphus said.

 "Three years at this scale.
 The labyrinth requires materials that exist in flexible relationships with physical law."

 They passed workers hauling stone that moved too easily for its mass.

-"The stone learns," Sisyphus observed quietly.
+"The stone learns."
+Sisyphus observed quietly.

 When they crested the ridge, the excavation sprawled below: stone cut at angles that shouldn't exist, workers moving in patterns that hurt to track.